When Fear Works ― and When it Doesn't

 It was that same sense of dread, feeling enveloped by the unknown.
 In this case, fear was borne not through the presence of something, but the absence of it.

-Last week, we talked about death (some charming topics lately, eh?).
-There's been a natural connection between fear and death for as long as humans have been aware of their mortality.
+In the past, we’ve talked about death (a morbid but real topic).
+There’s been a natural connection between fear and death for as long as humans have been aware of their mortality.

 If you look at all of the anti-aging products and services available, it’s clear that our desire is to prolong our lives for as long as possible.